MattFerraro/devsite/nextjs-blog/posts/caustics-engineering.md

 # Steps to a Solution

 **Step 1:** We morph the cells on the lens, making them bigger or smaller, so that the area of lens cell $(i, j)$ is proportional to the brightness of image cell $(i, j)$.
-The resulting lens grid is no longer square--lots of warping and skew have to be introduced to maintain continuity.
+The resulting lens grid is no longer square—lots of warping and skew have to be introduced to maintain continuity.
 This step is by far the hardest part and must be solved iteratively.

 **Step 2:** For each cell $(i, j)$ we need to find the angle from the lens cell to image cell and use Snell's law to find the required surface normal.
 This step is straightforward geometry.